MykalMachon/BackupPlan/README.md

 Ouch...

-This data loss could have likely been avoided if I would have been a little more intentional in how I managed my data.
+This data loss could probably have been avoided if I would have been a little more intentional in how I managed my data.
 Since then, I've invested in a NAS, experimented a bunch, and am now in the process of putting together a personal backup plan

 ### Everyone's data is different
 Another thing I think is important about having a bit of an individual data backup plan, is that everyone's data is different!